 “Introverts tend to live behind the curtain so they’d love to stalk you on social media to know more about you.
 You may get a notification in the middle of the night that they have liked a picture from five years back.
 That’s an introvert’s way of grabbing your attention.
 Now everything depends on how good you are at catching subtle hints!”

 Related Reading: 22 Interesting Questions To Ask A Girl To Know Her Better

 3. They are not very social

 So, whether your relationship with an introvert would involve a lot of outings and fun parties depends entirely on the setting.
 A friend of mine is a typical introvert who was dating this life-of-the-party guy.
-Just a couple of months into the relationship, he coaxed her to go to a friend’s wedding with him.
+Just a couple of months into the relationship and he coaxed her to go to a friend’s wedding with him.
 It was just one of the things he expected his girlfriend to do.

-Once introductions were done and greetings exchanged, my friend, parked herself on a chair by the bar and spent most of her time sipping on her drink, gazing at the revelry.
+Once introductions were done and greetings exchanged, my friend parked herself on a chair by the bar and spent most of her time nursing her drink, gazing at the revelry.
 At one point, her boyfriend’s friends came to drag her to the dance floor but she resisted with all her might.
 Quite a scene was created and all eyes were on this new girl who wouldn’t mingle.
 She was furious with her boyfriend for letting his friends do that to her, he was upset that she embarrassed him in front of them.

 4. They prefer quality time over the usual stuff

 Introverts are, by character, very thoughtful people.
 While you may be a carpe diem kind of a person, your introverted partner would always think things through and understand situations before acting on an impulse.
-They’d any day prefer to spend quality time you and have a deep and meaningful conversation rather than go somewhere outdoor for a date.
-For them, the idea of dating is not to go through a bucket list of things to do together but to understand their partner and connect with them at a deeper level.
+They’d any day prefer to spend quality time with you and have a deep, meaningful conversation rather than going for an outdoor date.
+For them, the idea of dating is not to go through a bucket list of things to do together but to understand their partner and connect with them on a deeper level.